A Checklist for an Efficient Home Office Work Area

 see what a difference organization can make in your home office.

-position you are not distracted by people passing outside your home office door or
+you are not distracted by people passing outside your home office door or window to

  Remove distracting objects from your field of view when sitting at your desk in the